-Provide the community with useful information about Council's policies, services and events and advise the community of engagement outcomes.
+Provide the community with useful information about Council's policies, services

 Council is required to have an Attendance at Events Policy in place as a result of legislative amendments to the Local Government Act 1995 (WA).
 The Policy has been in place for approximately 12 months and there has been one instance where tickets were received and considered under the Policy.
 In light of the limited tickets received and considered under the Policy, it is recommended that no changes be made to the Policy at this time.